4 Steps to Master the Game of Life

 That’s when you look at your “initial stats.”
 What are you innately better at than the people you grew up with?
 Were you always quicker at doing math?
 Were you the more sociable leader?
 Were you more creative than your peers?

-I turn out to be better at creating connections in my head, establishing deep and meaningful relationships quickly, and analytically creating systems that make things better.
-I am also extremely emotionally stable and can withstand high stress.
+I turn out to be better at creating creative connections in my head, establishing deep and meaningful relationships quickly, and discovering the potential of people and mobilizing them.
+I am also relatively emotionally stable and can withstand high stress.

 Finding your initial stats is actually something extremely difficult to do, but you can only do it through a lot of self-exploration and trying out TONS of new challenges.

-Let’s just say there’s no meter to tell you your stats, and you have to kill enough monsters and get hit enough times to figure out the actual numbers.
+Unfortunately, there’s no meter to tell you your stats, and you have to kill enough monsters or get hit enough times to figure out the actual numbers.
 Being a NPC in town doesn’t help.

 After you have determined your Initial Stats, you then need to think of the occupation you want to be in.